Inter-American Council on Indigenous Spirituality - CISEI

 • In accordance with the Universal Declaration of Human Rights promote the recognition and respect for the individual freedom to assume the religious belief that fulfills personal aspirations on private and social life, including the inalienable right to adopt the indigenous cultural heritage.

-CISEI’s current perspectives
+CISEI’s perspectives

 At the same time, global awareness on ecological needs increases, initiatives of alternative forms of living multiply - ecovillages for example -, native peoples take the initiative of their own defense, Western science takes more seriously the ancestral wisdom and medicines, churches revalue the contributions of indigenous spirituality...